intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

 sc = init_orca_context(cluster_mode="yarn-client", ...)
 ```

 By specifying cluster_mode to be "yarn-client", `init_orca_context` would automatically prepare the runtime Python environment and initiate the distributed execution engine on the underlying YARN cluster.
+Users can specify the amount of physical resources to be allocated for the Analytics Zoo program on the Hadoop/YARN cluster, including the number of nodes in the cluster, the cores and memory allocated for each node, etc.
-Then you can simply write and run your Analytics Zoo program in a [Jupyter notebook](./python.html#jupyter-notebook) or as a normal [Python script](./python.html#python-script).
+After the initialization, you can simply run your Analytics Zoo program in a [Jupyter notebook](./python.html#jupyter-notebook) or as a normal [Python script](./python.html#python-script).

 View the [Orca Context](../Orca/Overview/orca-context.md) for more details.